2023-IDATA2304-G14/Semester-Project/protocol.md

 ## The underlying transport protocol

-[//]: # (TODO: remove the following text)
-TODO - what transport-layer protocol do you use?
-TCP?
-UDP?
-What port number(s)?
-Why did you choose this transport layer protocol?

 The protocol uses TCP as the underlying transport protocol.
 This is because we don't want our data to be lost or altered, and we don't care about the speed of the data transfer.